Advertisement

 Is applying at Norfolk Redevelopment & Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
 Norfolk Redevelopment & Housing Authority administers 3 programs (HCV, PBV, Public Housing) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 555 E Main St, Norfolk, VA.
+Always apply directly through the housing authority's official portal or in person at their office at 555 E Main St, Norfolk, VA.

 How long is the wait at Norfolk Redevelopment & Housing Authority?